 The Foundation values the partnerships established with Newcombe-funded institutions and encourages programs and initiatives that effectively serve mature women students through regular conferences with program coordinators, campus visits, and the CWNF website.

-The Foundation's latest grants in support of this program total $736,500 for scholarships to be awarded in the 2013-14 academic year at twenty-nine institutions, with an additional $421,333 offered as matching challenges to build Newcombe-endowed scholarship funds at thirty-one institutions.
+The Foundation's latest grants in support of this program total $720,500 for scholarships to be awarded in the 2014-15 academic year at twenty-nine institutions, with an additional $439,833 offered as matching challenges to build Newcombe-endowed scholarship funds at thirty institutions.

-The Newcombe-endowed scholarship funds that benefit mature women (and men) students at thirty-five institutions reported a combined market value of $6.4 million as of December 2012.
-Cumulatively, these funds have produced over $1.7 million in income for Newcombe Scholarships.
+The Newcombe-endowed scholarship funds that benefit mature women (and men) students at thirty-five institutions reported a combined market value of $8.1 million as May 2014.
+Cumulatively, these funds have produced over $1.95 million in income for Newcombe Scholarships.